raul-padua/genai-meli-product-page/RUN.md

-# 🚀 How to Run the GenAI Evaluation Project
+# 🚀 How to Run the GenAI Product Assistant

-This guide provides step-by-step instructions to set up and run the MercadoLibre GenAI evaluation project on your local machine.
+This guide provides step-by-step instructions to set up and run the GenAI Product Assistant on your local machine.

 ## 📋 Prerequisites